Cocktail Queries: 5 Questions about Scotch WhiskyPhotos via Unsplash, Adam Wilson, B K, Anders Nord, Marvin L Drink Features whiskey

 Cocktail Queries is a Paste series that examines and answers basic, common questions that drinkers may have about mixed drinks, cocktails and spirits.
-Check out every entry in the series to date, including 5 questions on bourbon and 5 questions on rye whiskey.
+Check out every entry in the series to date.

 Scotch sort of occupies an unusual position in the modern alcohol hierarchy, doesn’t it?
 For decades, high-end scotch was the most sure sign of “cool” available to screenwriters and set decorators.
 Need to communicate to the audience that this character is a suave, sophisticated gentleman?
 Show him drinking some neat scotch, or scotch on the rocks.
 Where would the likes of Mad Men have been without it?